temetvince/x4/README.md

 * [DeadAir Scripts](https://github.com/DeadAirRT/deadair_scripts)
 * [DeadAir Eco](https://github.com/DeadAirRT/deadair_eco)

+NOTE: You MUST rename the folders after downloading them.
+For example, the DeadAir Scripts folder must be renamed from *deadair_scripts-master* to *deadair_scripts*.
+The same goes for DeadAir Eco, from *deadair_eco-master* to *deadair_eco*.

 For every new game you start, once in game, open the *Options Menu* by pressing *ESC* and then go to *Extension Options* and then *DA Mod Main Menu* to access DeadAir's scripts.
 Here are some recommended settings:
 * DA Dynamic War Menu:
     * Ignore this menu until you have completed the plots!